LOADING TRACES

 TEAM

-Dr. David Mezey
+David Mezey

-Dr. David Mezey
+David Mezey

-Concept, technology, tracking, mixed-reality, artistic direction, website
+Concept, technology, artistic direction, website, social media

 LinkedIn: @davidmezey